 use their passions for visual and performing arts, STEM, advocacy and/or volunteerism to raise awareness of and $millions for causes they care about (which can be truly rewarding and empowering during these tough times)

 recruit volunteers and raise $investments for their own ideas and inventions

 earn National Core Arts, STEM and/or capstone, community service and volunteerism credit (if you so choose!)

 Something forEVERY TEEN!

-to shine in the spotlight or play critical behind-the-scenes roles!
+to shine in the spotlight or be behind-the-scenes all stars!